sramirezh/Utilities/Git_Commands.md

 # To remove large files, GitHub suggests:

-$ git rm --cached giant_file
-#Stage our giant file for removal, but leave it on disk
+$ git rm --cached giant_file  Stage our giant file for removal, but leave it on disk

 git commit --amend -CHEAD
-#Amend the previous commit with your change
-#Simply making a new commit won't work, as you need
-#to remove the file from the unpushed history as well
+Amend the previous commit with your change Simply making a new commit won't work, as you need to remove the file from the unpushed history as well

-1
-git push
-#Push our rewritten, smaller commit
+git push Push our rewritten, smaller commit

 # Remove all local changes from your working copy, simply stash them: